jonathanalgar/CustomCode-Analyzer/README.md

 See [here](https://github.com/jonathanalgar/CustomCode-Analyzer/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).

-## Contributing
+## Feedback and contributions

 Please report bugs and feature requests [here](https://github.com/jonathanalgar/CustomCode-Analyzer/issues/new/choose).
+Feel free to leave general feedback on the [OutSystems Community Forum post](https://www.outsystems.com/forums/discussion/100963/odc-external-libraries-custom-code-analyzer/).

 PRs are welcome.
-Code quality improvements, new features (especially those unassigned and listed [here](https://github.com/jonathanalgar/CustomCode-Analyzer/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)) and documentation improvements are all welcome 🤗 All changes to Analyzer code should pass all existing tests (`dotnet test`) and all new features should  be covered by new tests.
-Please format code with [csharpier](https://csharpier.com/).
+Code quality improvements, new features (especially those unassigned and listed [here](https://github.com/jonathanalgar/CustomCode-Analyzer/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)), and documentation improvements are all welcome 🤗 All changes to Analyzer code should pass all existing tests (`dotnet test`), and all new features should  be covered by new tests.
+Please format any new code with [csharpier](https://csharpier.com/).